Larsbuilds/bibleapp/PM/Implementation_Tasks.md

 - Consider Bible API limitations and rate limits
 - Focus on offline functionality for core features
 - Ensure proper handling of different Bible translations
 - Consider accessibility requirements for religious content
+- Netlify deployment is now configured and working
+- CI/CD pipeline is set up with automated testing and deployment